 From the above point, we find that it is important to communicate with customers wherever they feel comfortable, and wherever they are likely to be.

-Remember, CX is built on the somewhat fickle foundation of customer perception.
+Remember, the customer experience is built on the somewhat fickle foundation of customer perception.
 What makes one person irate may not bother another, so it makes sense to cover all our bases.
-Communication can make or break your CX, so lengthy delays, inefficient processes, or insufficient access to information will have your customers rolling their eyes in frustration.
+Communication can make or break your customer experience, so lengthy delays, inefficient processes, or insufficient access to information will have your customers rolling their eyes in frustration.

 Customer experience is all about strengthening relationships with customers and building bonds through the use of technology.
 Did you know that 1 in 3 customers will leave a brand they love after just one bad experience?
 Food for thought...